top of page

 Communication — subtle signals that go unnoticed until behavior escalates

-Each section explores not just what the behavior looks like but why it exists.
+Each section explores not just what the behavior looks like, but why it exists.

 Environmental Enrichment: Where Behavior Truly Changes